YangJAT/HCA/README.md

 ![图片](https://github.com/user-attachments/assets/bdcd4e4b-7f14-4a06-a7c0-adb2615ff9ba)

+### Note: this package was built on seurat V4 and will be updated to support V5 in the future.

 ## Abstract
 This tutorial demonstrates how to use R packages for single-cell RNA data analysis, including cell type annotation, tumor cell annotation, and data integration.
 ## Installation and Loading Required R Packages